vkostyanetsky/kostyanetsky.me/pages/notes/hammer-and-nails/index.md

 The task is pretty primitive, isn't it?
 All of us have done something like this a million times.
 Just read the selection, use IsBlankString() on the comment field and load the appropriate template.
 Coffee time!

-However, instead of a short cycle I saw this:
+However, instead of a short cycle, I saw this:

 https://gist.github.com/vkostyanetsky/e870d5bb3d2f23d93f3d17001eaef59b